 Old Bay is a classic seafood seasoning made with spices like paprika, celery seed, and garlic.
 You'll find it in most fish markets and grocery stores.

-Pan Fried Snapper with Panko Breadcrumbs
+Pan Fried Snapper with Panko

-This pan-fried snapper is coated in panko breadcrumbs and cooked in a hot pan until golden.
+This pan-fried snapper is breaded with panko breadcrumbs and cooked in a hot pan until golden.
 It's simple, cooks fast, and comes out with a light crunch.
+Serve with tartar sauce and sliced pickles for an easy fish dinner.

 Almond Flour Crusted Snapper

-This pan-fried Yellowtail Snapper is coated in almond flour and cooked in a hot pan until golden.
+This pan-fried yellowtail snapper is coated in almond flour and cooked in a hot pan until golden.
 It has a light, nutty coating and stays tender inside.
 A good option if you want a simple gluten-free fish dish.

 Pan Seared Snapper with Capers and Lemon

-his snapper piccata is a simple way to cook any type of snapper.
+This snapper piccata is a simple way to cook any type of snapper.
 The fish is lightly cooked and finished with a lemon caper sauce that brings everything together.

 Fish and Grits